 Describing himself as a highly-creative, front-end developer and designer, Mees Verberne makes use of glitching, to give the site some extra character.
 He also uses banded gradients that give the look of a gentle lighting.

-Maxime Bonhomme is a London-based front-end developer, specializing in using interfaces such as Atomic Architecture, React, and Canvas to create interactive experiences for his portfolio’s viewers.
+Maxime Bonhomme is a London-based front-end developer, specializing in using interfaces such as Atomic Architecture, React, and Canvas to create interactive experiences for his web developer portfolio’s viewers.